muhammad-bats/Neural-Insight-Study-Pack/Aritificial Intelligence and Computer Vision.md

   # Train the model
   results = model.train(data="path/to/your/data.yaml", epochs=80, imgsz=640)
 ```

+This repository includes a `sample-training.py` file to provide a practical example and guide for training your model.

 In this script:
 - `YOLO("yolo11n.yaml")`: Builds a new model from the configuration file.